MetOffice/simulation-systems/source/Development/planning_your_change.rst

 General Considerations
 ----------------------
-**Smaller is better.** Submit *one* pull request per bug fix or feature.
-Do not refactor or reformat code that is unrelated to your change.
-It is better to submit many small pull requests rather than a single large one.
-Smaller, well- scoped pull requests are easier to review and more likely to be accepted promptly.
+**Smaller is better.** Submit a separate pull request per bug fix or feature.
+Avoid refactoring or reformating code that is not related to your change.
+Multiple small pull requests are easier to review and more likely to be accepted promptly.

-**How complex is your change likely to be?** For larger, more complicated changes start by opening an issue and discussing a strategy with the relevant people.
+**Consider the complexity of your change.** For larger or more complex changes, start by opening an issue and discussing your approach with the relevant people.
 This helps avoid unnecessary work and ensures alignment with project goals.

-**Prioritise clarity over cleverness.** Code is read far more often than it is written so aim for code that is easy to understand and maintain.
+**Prioritise clarity over cleverness.** Code is read more often than it is written, so make it easy to understand and maintain.
 If the logic is not immediately obvious then include comments to explain your reasoning.

 **How does your proposed change fit in with the structure of the model?** Try and make your code changes in-scope and no larger than they need to be.
 If you